Apache: Name

 The first known written record in Spanish is by Juan de Oñate in 1598.
 The most widely accepted origin theory suggests Apache was borrowed and transliterated from the Zuni word ʔa·paču meaning "Navajos" (the plural of paču "Navajo").
+J. P. Harrington reports that čišše·kʷe can also be used to refer to the Apache in general.

 Another theory suggests the term comes from Yavapai ʔpačə meaning "enemy".
 The Zuni and Yavapai sources are less certain because Oñate used the term before he had encountered any Zuni or Yavapai.
 A less likely origin may be from Spanish mapache, meaning "raccoon".

+Modern Apache people use the Spanish term to refer to themselves and tribal functions, and so does the US government.
+However, Apache language speakers also refer to themselves and their people in the Apache term Indé meaning "person" or "people".
+A related Southern Athabascan–speaking tribe, the Navajo, refer to themselves as the Diné.

 The fame of the tribes' tenacity and fighting skills, probably bolstered by dime novels, was widely known among Europeans.
 In early 20th century Parisian society, the word Apache was adopted into French, essentially meaning an outlaw.

 The term Apachean includes the related Navajo people.